Silk Overview

 forwards the notification again to the compositor thread in the GPU

 process.
-The notification is received by a VsyncBridgeParent
+The notification is received by a VsyncBridgeParent.
+The

 GPU process uses the layers ID in the notification to find the correct